peteroupc/peteroupc.github.io/estimation.md

 The standard deviation sub-algorithm follows.

-1. Generate an unbiased random bit.
-If that bit is 1 (which happens with probability 1/2), return 0.
+1. Generate 1 or 0 with equal probability.
+If 1 was generated this way, return 0.
 2. Get two samples from the stream, call them _x_ and _y_.
 3. Generate _u_, a uniform random variate between 0 and 1.
 4. If _u_ is less than (_x_&minus;_y_)<sup>2</sup>, return 1.
 Otherwise, return 0.